Student-centric advice and objective recommendations

 Major types of financial aid

-- Student loans that can be provided by the federal government or private financial firms that do need to be repaid.
+- Student loans provided by the federal government or private financial firms that do need to be repaid.
 This includes Federal Direct Stafford Loans and PLUS Loans from the federal government.

-- Merit scholarships that are based off of talents and academic achviement.
+- Merit scholarships that are based off of talents and academic achievement.

-Of the three major types of financial aid, only need-based grants and certain student loans will be impacted by financial need.
-Merit scholarships will be awarded regardless of your family’s financial circumstances do not affect your eligibility for merit scholarships.
+Of the three major types of financial aid, only need-based grants and certain student loans will be impacted by financial need and your family income.
+Your family’s financial circumstances do not affect your eligibility for merit scholarships.

 Why you should apply for financial aid (even if you won’t qualify)